-Joseph Addison, English essayist 1672-1719 Addison’s relion was hh-church Anglican, which gives his theological language a formality and orthodoxy many modern readers have found alien.
-English essayist.
-JOSEPH ADDISON was the eldest son of Lancelot Addison, Dean of Lichfield, and was born at his father's rectory of Milston in Wiltshire.
+Joseph addison as a periodical essayist Addison’s relion was hh-church Anglican, which gives his theological language a formality and orthodoxy many modern readers have found alien.
+Joseph Addison co-founded The Joseph Addison - Essayist.
+Joseph Addison was M. P. for Malmesbury from 1709 until his death in 1719.

 Full text of "Essays of Joseph Addison;" - Internet Archive But Addison is remembered chiefly for his prose mastery.
 Time has shown how hh Addison rises above his fellow essayists ; but when he.
 2 ESSAYS OF JOSEPH ADDISON. man has the looks of a privy-councilor.

 An analysis of the styles of Addison and Steele in the "Spectator.
 Collection of Owen Macswiny; collection of the Duke of Richmond, Goodwood; collection of Sir Humphrey de Trafford; sold through Sotheby's, London, on 26 June 1957 (Lot 55); with Frost & Reed; from whom purchased by the Ministry of Works in February 1958Commissioned during the 1720s by the impresario Owen Swiny (1676-1754), this painting is by the Italian Baroque artist Donato Creti.
 Rather to point out and discuss the stylistic qualities of the essayists as they contributed to.
 Joseph Addison and Richard Steele, Spectator, ed.
 Henry Morley.